 She has worked as a research assistant on various projects started in The Games Institute.
 Her interests revolve around projects that relate to patient satisfaction, especially the elderly.

-Steve Wilcox is a PhD candidate in the English department at the University of Waterloo where he studies empathy, videogames, comics, and rhetoric.
-His focus is on the use of media for translating knowledge between bodies, communities, and cultures.
-He is also one of the 25 grad students across Canada to win a $3000 SSHRC award in the "Research for a Better Life: The Storytellers" competition.
+Steve Wilcox was a PhD candidate in the English department at the University of Waterloo where he studies empathy, videogames, comics, and rhetoric.
+He focused on the use of media for translating knowledge between bodies, communities, and cultures.
+He was also one of the 25 grad students across Canada to win a $3000 SSHRC award in the "Research for a Better Life: The Storytellers" competition.

 Wilcox is currently researching the relationship between language, media, and normativity.
 More specifically, he is interested in how media defines and replicates a normative definition of reality and how this impacts what we think of as abnormal and disabled.